arnicas/text-gen-arxiv-papers/pages/about.md

 * API Search String for Dialogue:
 `(abs: text generation OR abs: natural language generation) AND (abs: dialogue OR abs: agents OR abs: conversation)`
 * API Search String for Image2Text:
-`(abs: text generation OR abs: natural language generation) AND (abs: images OR abs: image2text OR abs: descripton OR abs: image to text)`
+`(abs: text generation OR abs: natural language generation) AND (abs: images OR abs: image2text OR abs: descripton OR abs: image to text OR abs: caption)`

 Let me know if you think the searches could be better?